Bioinformatics and Computational Biology, B.A. to M.S. Accelerated Program

 Students at Saint Louis University can complete an undergraduate degree in biology, biochemistry, computer science or mathematics with a Master of Science in Bioinformatics and Computational Biology in a compressed timeframe.

-Significant advantages to this accelerated program include:
+Significant advantages of this accelerated program include:

 - No need to take the GRE, as students will apply to the accelerated program in the spring of their junior year